AxelMBC/fight-world/README.md

 # Getting Started with Your React + TypeScript + Vite App

-This guide will help you run your app on any machine.

 ## Prerequisites

 Make sure you have the following installed: